home-assistant/home-assistant.io/source/_integrations/matter.markdown

 The integration is marked BETA: Both the Matter standard itself and its implementation within Home Assistant are in a early stage.
 You may run into compatibility issues and/or other bugs.
 </div>

-# What is Matter?
+# Introduction- What is Matter?

-Matter is [the new standard for home automation](<https://en.wikipedia.org/wiki/Matter_(standard)>), which has been released recently.
-It is in the process of being adopted by the tech industry.
-Matter is a local protocol.
-Device control is done without the need of any cloud.
+Matter is a new smart home connectivity standard for home automation products and IoT (Internet of Things) devices, see its [Wikipedia article](https://en.wikipedia.org/wiki/Matter_(standard)).

+The initial version 1.0 release of Matter was published in October of 2022.
+Matter is still in the process of being adopted in the smart home market.
+It has gotten much publicity because of its promise of interoperability across all ecosystems.
+The largest tech companies like Google, Apple and Amazon teamed up to develop this new smart home connectivity standard under the roof of the CSA ([Connectivity Standards Alliance](https://csa-iot.org/)).
+The largest tech companies that are already active in the home automation market have announced that they are or will be working on Matter-compatible products and also joined the development effort.

+Matter products run locally and always allow local control, with device control done without the need for any internet connection or cloud services.
 From a technical perspective, you can use a Matter-compatible device with Home Assistant without connecting to a vendor-specific cloud.
-However, some vendors may require you to set up an account before you can enable Matter.
+However, some vendors may require you to set up an account before you can enable Matter support for some products, (especially for commercial manufacturer's own branded gateways/bridges/hubs/controllers sold as appliances).

-Unlike the radio based protocols we're already familiar with in the IoT landscape, like Zigbee and Z-Wave, Matter uses standard IP-based communication.
-Matter is not a radio protocol, but a control protocol that runs on top of the existing network infrastructure, using your existing Wi-Fi/Ethernet routers and Thread.
+Unlike other common radio-based protocols for IoT, (like Zigbee, Z-Wave, and Bluetooth), the Matter standard specification itself does not contain its own proprietary radio protocol or network transport protocol, but instead, it is a service control protocol that runs **on top** of the existing network infrastructure at the application level, with all Matter devices communicating using standard IP-based (IPv6) communication over your existing [local area network (i.e. LAN networks like Wi-Fi and Ethernet)](https://en.wikipedia.org/wiki/Local_area_network) or [Thread (Low-Power Wireless Personal Area Network)](https://en.wikipedia.org/wiki/Thread_(network_protocol)) depending on the type of device.

-Home Assistant is a so-called _controller_, it can control Matter based devices.
-Other examples of Matter controllers are the Google Nest speakers, Apple HomePods, and a SmartThings Station.
+Home Assistant is a so-called "_controller_" in a Matter ecosystem, meaning that it can control Matter-based devices.
+Other examples of Matter controllers are the Google Nest products, Apple HomePod speakers, Samsung SmartThings Station, and some newer Amazon Echo devices.

 ## Bridge devices